Find out the best way to walk the Appian Way but not doing it how I did!

 The Appian Way (Via Appia Antica in Italian), is the straightest, oldest and original road leading to Rome.
 It has been marched and strolled upon by all walks of life over the past 2,300 years.
-Step back in time by walking along the large, volcanic cobblestones, and picture the centuries of history of this famous road.
+Step back in time by walking along the large, volcanic cobblestones, while picturing the centuries of history of this famous road.

-I’ll start by saying there are better ways to walk the Appian Way than the way I did it but hopefully my long day of walking will help you from making my same mistakes!
+I’ll start by saying there are better ways to walk the Appian Way than the way I did.
+Hopefully my long day of walking will help you from making the same mistakes!

 Before heading off, I hadn’t really planned the way there and more importantly, the way back.
 All I had was the city of Rome saved on my Google Maps so I could figure out where I was without the need for data.
 Come to find out later, that map isn’t helpful when you’re 20km outside the city in the middle of nowhere with no access to bus schedules!